Today, attracting modern clients involves storytelling and, in many cases, establishing a highly personalized brand.

 Consistency is something that all successful brands have in common.
 Maintaining a consistent personal brand will aid in the development of name recognition among your fans and the avoidance of ambiguity.

 Use the same profile picture and cover photo across all of your social media channels to help create a consistent online image.
-You should also have a logo that is tailored to your business.
+You should also have a modern logo that is tailored to your business.
 It may also be beneficial to dress consistently in a style that your fans would recognize.

 However, graphics and logos are insufficient; you must also be available to your fans on a regular basis.
 Showing up consistently indicates that you use particular social media channels on a regular basis and that your fans are aware of when new content will be posted.